tilomitra/teach-me-product/markdown/2_Supplementary/1_Business-and-Innovation-Basics.md

 You may often hear partners in Finance or Marketing talk about the top line or the bottom line.
 The **top line** is the total revenue of a company while the **bottom line** refers to the net profit (or alternatively the net income, this is just the net profit without the tax subtracted from it).
 In the context of a software company, you may hear that sales grows the top line while other functions impact the bottom line (e.g., marketing runs a promotion that costs money).
 While you may not be out there selling, as a PM, you too can impact the top line by building great products that people want to use and pay for.

 Additionally, you may hear about:
 __Financial statements__ - "records that outline the financial activities of a business.
-Financial statements for businesses usually include: income statements, balance sheet, statements of retained earnings and cash flows" ([source](http://www.investopedia.com/terms/f/financial-statements.asp?layout=infini&v=5A&orig=1&adtest=5A)).
+Financial statements for businesses usually include: income statements, balance sheet, statements of retained earnings and cash flows"[source](http://www.investopedia.com/terms/f/financial-statements.asp?layout=infini&v=5A&orig=1&adtest=5A, "Investopedia on Financial Statements").

 __Cash flow__ - this is the difference in the money coming in and out of a company.
 Ideally you want to be cash flow positive (i.e., more money is coming in than is going out); however, at times you are willing to be cash flow negative to succeed in the longer term.